OWASP/owasp-mastg/tools/android/MASTG-TOOL-0015.md

 run app.package.list -f <keyword>
 ```

-This lists basic informations about any packages containing the word "<keyword>" in their bundle identifier.
+This lists basic information about any packages containing the word "<keyword>" in their bundle identifier.
 This includes package names, key directories used by the application, and any permissions used or defined by the application.

 #### Enumerating the attack surface of an app